laravel/docs/eloquent-mutators.md

 An accessor transforms an Eloquent attribute value when it is accessed.
 To define an accessor, create a protected method on your model to represent the accessible attribute.
 This method name should correspond to the "camel case" representation of the true underlying model attribute / database column when applicable.

 In this example, we'll define an accessor for the `first_name` attribute.
 The accessor will automatically be called by Eloquent when attempting to retrieve the value of the `first_name` attribute.
-All accessor methods must declare a return type-hint of `Illuminate\Database\Eloquent\Casts\Attribute`:
+All attribute accessor / mutator methods must declare a return type-hint of `Illuminate\Database\Eloquent\Casts\Attribute`:

     <?php